Module refinery.lib.scripts.js.deobfuscation.stringarray

 if array is None:

-accessor = _find_accessor_function(body, array.name)
+accessors = _find_all_accessor_functions(body, array.name)

-cache: _CachedResolution | None = getattr(node, _CACHE_ATTR, None)
+cache: _CachedResolution | None = getattr(scope, _CACHE_ATTR, None)

 if (